From finding your ideal sleep schedule to a diet that will boost energy levels throughout the day, learn all about the Bear Chronotype.

 Understanding how your internal clock works can help you schedule and approach your daily activities and to-do lists more efficiently, allowing you to reserve more energy and feel more awake throughout the day.

-The four chronotypes are dolphin, lion, bear, and wolf.
-Each chronotype is broken down by what an ideal schedule is for maximum energy, productivity, and quality of life.
+The four chronotypes and each chronotype is broken down by what an ideal schedule is for maximum energy, productivity, and quality of life.
 While this schedule does indeed include optimum windows for sleep, it also includes ideal times for work, exercise, and even what type of foods will suit a chronotype best.

 Let’s take a closer look at the bear chronotype.